harishmuh/Travel-Insurance-CustomerClaim-Prediction-using-Machine-Learning/README.md

 **Goal**

-Based on the previous problem statement, an international travel insurance enterprise wants to initiate predictive modeling for improving its risk assessment system.
+Based on the previous problem statement, an international travel insurance enterprise wants to initiate predictive modeling to improve its risk assessment system.
 This model should be able to predict which one of their customers who is more likely to claim the insurance based on the given historical data.
 In addition to that, we want to know which risk factors or variables that are crucial in increasing customer probability to claim the insurance.
 Analytical approach
 We want to analyze data to learn about patterns that can differentiate customers who will claim the insurance and who will not.
-Then, we will build a classification model to help the travel insurance enterprise in predicting which policyholders that is more likely to claim travel insurance and which policyholders won't.
+Then, we will build a classification model to help the travel insurance enterprise predict which policyholders that is more likely to claim travel insurance and which policyholders won't.

 **Dataset source**